KirbJack/kirbjack/README.md

 After spending over 7 years in logistics working on numerous projects in partnership with the Department of Defense and with the US Tennis Association, I've pivoted to an exciting new journey in cloud computing and software development.
 I am currently attending the Tech Elevator Java/HTML/Java script Bootcamp and recently acquired my AWS Practitioner Certification.
-My other passions include all things Music and Disc Golf.
 <!--
 Updated introduction